liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-soy-portlets/02-soy-portlet-state/01-understanding-the-state-objects-architecture.markdown

 State properties have these configuration options:

 **setter:** Normalizes the state key's value.
-The setter function receives the new value that was set and return the value that should be stored.
+The setter function receives the new value that was set and returns the value that should be stored.

 **validator:** Validates the state key's value.
 When it returns `false`, the new value is ignored.